|

 are to say that smartphones

-are exciting, fun, and now available on a prepaid, no-contract basis!
+are exciting, fun, and available on a prepaid, no-contract

-Over time we'll start to see the selection of prepaid
+Over time we've seen the selection of prepaid

 smartphones